wolispace/onland/README.md

 The layer id should match an item's id so a checst or an NPC can have an inventory eg a check with id 'ajD' would be encoded in local storage 'ajD|a,,rock;b,,rock;c,,log'

 Auto-generated ids (UniqueId.js) are a-zA-Z0-9 so punctuation can be used for deimiters and underscores for special ids like the surface layer.

+## Grids
+We store the SHGs for each layer (surface, ghost) in an IndexList within GameList When we reindex our lists we flesh out the grids
+So we need to store the collision layers with each item (but not encode it) Then the reindexing takes those Collidables and adds them into the grids

 ## Moving items
 On a timer we send an event of a tick (every second maybe?)